Connect with others who understand.

 • Drug-induced hemolysis — Drug-induced immune hemolytic anemia, a rare condition caused by some medications

-If you have a condition that has been linked to AIHA, treating that condition should help reduce the destruction of red blood cells and thus reduce your AIHA symptoms.
+If you have a condition that’s been linked to AIHA, treating that condition should help reduce the destruction of red blood cells and reduce your AIHA symptoms.

 What Medical Procedures Can Help Manage AIHA?

-Sometimes surgery or other medical procedures are needed to complement medications or provide faster results.
-If you have severe AIHA symptoms or are not responding to medications, your health care provider may prescribe the following procedures:
+Sometimes, surgery or other medical procedures are needed alongside medications to achieve faster results.
+If you have severe AIHA symptoms or are not responding to medications, your health care provider may prescribe:

-• Blood transfusion — This procedure offers temporary relief for people with severe anemia by providing new red blood cells.
+• Blood transfusion offers temporary relief for people with severe anemia by providing new red blood cells.

-• Plasmapheresis (plasma exchange) — This procedure temporarily reduces the amount of red blood cell-destroying antibodies in people with AIHA.
+• Plasmapheresis, also called plasma exchange, temporarily reduces the amount of red blood cell-destroying antibodies in people with AIHA.

-• Intravenous immunoglobulin — This procedure involves administering antibodies (immunoglobulin) in the vein.
+• Intravenous immunoglobulin involves administering antibodies (immunoglobulin) in the vein.

-• Splenectomy — Removing the spleen is a procedure that is effective for some individuals with warm AIHA when other treatments have failed.
-It is not an effective therapy for those with cold AIHA.
+• Splenectomy (removing the spleen) can be an effective warm AIHA treatment for some people when other treatments have failed.
+It’s not an effective therapy for those with cold AIHA.

-• Stem cell transplantation — This treatment is only used in people with AIHA if they are not responding to any of the medications or other procedures.
+• Stem cell transplantation is only used in people with AIHA if they’re not responding to any of the medications or other procedures.

 Ongoing Research in AIHA Treatments